 7. Ask the studio if and how they disinfect

 Other than you being careful on your own, it’s also important to know how the studio you are attending classes in is managing disinfection.
 Sessions can sometimes last for hours which means many people have probably been in that room you were in; or will be there after you.
-Every after session, the staff must be disinfecting the entire studio for the sake of everyone’s health.
+Every after session, the staff must disinfect the entire studio for the sake of everyone’s health.

-We offer virtual yoga classes in Singapore!
+We offer safe yoga classes in Singapore!